zacharysarah/zacharysarah/README.md

 My previous employers include Stripe, the Linux Foundation, GitHub, Rackspace, and a handful of startups.

-I've spoken at [Open Source Summit], [PyCon US], [FOSDEM], [KubeCon/CloudNativeCon], and Write the Docs [North America] and [Europe].
+I've spoken at [PyCon US], [FOSDEM], [KubeCon/CloudNativeCon], and Write the Docs [North America] and [Europe].
 I'm actively seeking CFPs for docs talks at developer conferences and local meetups.

 ## Editing

 I proofread technical books, fiction, and other projects on a freelance basis.
-Feel free to [contact me](mailto:zach@corleissen.com) for availability and rates.
+Feel free to [contact me](mailto:sarah@corleissen.com) for availability and rates.

 ## Hobbies